rectorphp/vendor-patches/README.md

 ```

 * The path to patch **file must be absolute**.
 Relative path fails when using `rector/rector-src` as dependency, as the `composer.json` is nested there

+### 3. Add Patch File Here

-* The patch must be added to this repository in `/patches` directory.
+The patch must be added to this repository in `/patches` directory.

+### 4. Allow Patches in Dependent Package

-3. The dependency package must allow to install patches from `rector/rector-src` in the package `composer.json`:
+The dependency package (e.g. [rector/rector-symfony](https://github.com/rectorphp/rector-symfony)) must allow to install patches from `rector/rector-src` in the package `composer.json`:

 ```json
 {